 CraftCMS migrations help you move configuration and content between different environments, allowing you to make sure that changes propagate correctly.

 One of my favorite part of CraftCMS is migrations.
 I think they’re unsung heroes of creating a great, maintainable website.
 (I’m only familiar with CraftCMS v3, so I’m unsure if this post applies to CraftCMS v2.)
 Craft migrations allow you to run arbitrary code once and only once in an environment, automatically.
 More in the Craft documentation.

 - Use Migration Manager.
 This lets you migrate entries, categories, and other Craft entities without writing a single line of code.
 By exporting such configuration into JSON, you can then apply the configuration across environments (other developer machines, staging, production).
-No more manual deployment instructions specifiying "click here, then check this box…” in the editor UI.
+No more manual deployment instructions specifying “click here, then check this box…” in the editor UI.

 - The Migration Manager isn’t perfect.
-The exported configuration isn’t well documented or understandable--it’s hard to debug.
+The exported configuration isn’t well documented or understandable–it’s hard to debug.
 If you are removing an entity, you can’t use the manager; instead you’re going to have to write code.
 It also doesn’t provide a rollback method, so such migrations are one way only.

 - Migrations are just PHP.
 If you find yourself writing a lot of the same code, extract the common code out to a utility class.

-- You don’t need to provide a safeDown method if your safeUp method is idempotent (that is, can be run multiple times without side effects).
+- You don’t need to provide a safeDown method if your safeUp method is idempotent (that is, can run multiple times without side effects).
 Sometimes it’s not worth it to provide a rollback method.
 You need to assess how likely it is that you’d want to roll back the change.

 - Add running migrations to your CI process so that deployments automatically run any migrations.
-(You will want to use the "--interactive 0” switch.)
+(You will want to use the “–interactive 0” switch.)

-Because they are just PHP code, anything else that you want to run once and only once can be placed in a migration, version controlled, and deployed across your CraftCMS environments.
+Because they are just PHP code, place anything else that you want to run once and only once in a migration, allowing for version control and deployment of the migration across your CraftCMS environments.